Scholarly-Projects/annotation_extraction/B/Johnson - 1999 - Soul by soul life inside the antebellum slave mar_highlights_and_annotations.md

 - **Page 61**: A long row of men chained  together called the coffee
 - **Page 76**: Beside southern roads near  in  on the National Road in  in rural  in  in virgin in  or aboard slave ships on a  catboat in 1826 or at sea on the decanter in the same years and aboard the layette in  slaves who had met one another in the trade collectively and violently revolted against the trader
 - **Page 76**: Creole in 1841.
+- **Page 79**: S hut in by herself on a dreary day in  maria billiard found h of d d i b t l hill d d d t b t herself daydreaming about slaves billiards daydream was not about real slaves

 ## Author Thesis and Methodology
 - **Page 4**: What follows is the story of these showrooms